-The current expense ratios will be updated on the AMC website https://miraeassetmf.co.in/downloads/regulatory.
+The current expense ratios will be updated on the AMC website https://miraeassetmf.co.in/downloads/regulatory at least 3 working days prior to the effective date of the change.

 Further, the notice of change in base TER (i.e. TER excluding additional expenses provided in Regulation 52(6A) (b) and 52(6A)(c) of SEBI (Mutual Funds) Regulations, 1996) in comparison to previous base TER charged to the scheme will be communicated to investors of the scheme through notice via email or SMS at least three working days prior to effecting such change.